uaaron/meet/README.md

 As a user I should be able to see charts visualizing the events around the city.
   - Scenario 1: Given user is in the event details page, when a user clicks the button to see a chart visualizing all the events around the city, a map will appear showing where the events are taking place.

+### SERVERLESS FUNCTIONS

+In Meet App serverless functions will be used to process on demand requests and will also give the app responsivess in regards to scalability.
+The types of requests will vary from filtering events by city, to specifying the number of events to view.
+The serverless technology will also be used to generate the charts that will be displayed by the View Charts feature.
+By using serverless functions Meet App will be more flexible and cost-effective.
+It will also allow Meet App to focus on providing optimal user experience without having to allocate resources managing server infrastructure.